ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ![5_exports.png](../assets/5_exports.png)

+> [!NOTE]
+> In practice, you would setup an email Connector to allow Elasticsearch to automatically email the report to the CIO on the schedule you defined.

 # Alert when a new UA is seen

 Ideally, we can send an alert whenever a new User Agent is seen.
 To do that, we need to keep state of what User Agents we've already seen.
 Fortunately, Elastic [Transforms](https://www.elastic.co/docs/explore-analyze/transforms) makes this easy!